AutoxingTech/axbot_restbook/docs/reference/websocket.md

 {
   "topic": "/wheel_state",
   "control_mode": "auto", // auto/remote/manual
-  "emergency_stop_pressed": true, // Whether in emergency stop mode
+  "emergency_stop_pressed": true, // Whether in emergency stop mode.

-  // optional.
-Only some specific robot model supports it.
+  // Optional.
+Only supported by specific robot models.
-  // Some wheels has a release-wheels-wire.
+  // Some wheels have a release-wheels wire.
   // This flag reflects whether the wire is active.
   "wheels_released": true
 }